Skip to main content

 sudo pacman -S openssl

-During the last macOS test, the build failed with the following error message:
+In some macOS tests, the build failed with the following error message:

 Error failed to bundle project: error running bundle_dmg.sh